Strand PHIL.II Philanthropy and Civil Society

 - relief office - a place where people go to get help: clothing, food, a place to stay.

-- 2nd Grade Extension: Print out the words to the song on chart paper.
-Have students take turns reading verses and highlighting vocabulary and/or rhyming words.
+Extension: Print out the words to the song on chart paper.
+Read verses and highlight vocabulary and/or rhyming words.